demiguo/cs182-final-project/README.md

 # How to Run the Code

-For notebooks, simply click "Restart & Run All"
+- For notebooks, simply click "Restart & Run All"
-For python, simply run "python codename.py"
+- For python, simply run "python codename.py"

-# Our Report